hyriver/pygeohydro/README.rst

     wshed = Station(coords=(-69.32, 45.17), dates=('2000-01-01', '2010-01-21'))

 The generated ``wshed`` object has a property that shows whether the station is in HCDN database i.e., whether it's a natural watershed or is affected by human activity.
 For this watershed ``wshed.hcdn`` is ``True``, therefore, this is a natural watershed.
-Moreover, using the retrieved information, ``datasets`` module provides access to other databases.
-For example, we can get the main river channel and the tributaries of the watershed, the USGS stations upstream (or downstream) of the main river channel (or tributatires) up to a certain distance, say 150 km or all the stations:
+Moreover, using the retrieved information, ``datasets`` module provides access to other databases within the watershed geometry.
+For example, we can get the main river channel and its tributaries, the USGS stations upstream (or downstream) of the main river channel (or the tributatires) up to a certain distance, say 150 km or all the stations:

 .. code-block:: python